 These research bulletins provide statistical and other evidence to support our work, and provide updates to our Population Needs Assessment.

 There is no simple relationship between growth in the population of people aged 65 and over and the number of older residents who live in communal establishments.
 There are many elements that will affect future demand that we cannot model.
 The longer term policy trends towards providing more at home-care and general improvements in population health mean demand for care home spaces has not necessarily kept pace with population growth.
-Published in July 2024
+Published July 2024.

 Related pages